 Worsening the region’s economic condition was the ongoing interference from their neighbor and the formation of the 2004 Dominican Republic — Central America FTA (CAFTA-DR).
 All of this gave rise to drug cartels, violence, corruption, and a failing economy.

 This in return led to an increase in illegal immigrants from Central America flooding the United States.
 It was a combined effort, initiated by them.
 Now, they face the consequences of their actions, but reversing them is not a priority for them as it would defeat the purpose of them growing as a “Superpower.”

-Therefore, they have resorted to other extreme measures to control the influx of illegal immigrants from Central America.
+Therefore, they have resorted to other extreme measures to control the influx of illegal immigrants.
 These measures have only managed to put a pause on it.
 Let’s travel back in history by taking a closer look at the Bretton Woods Agreement, the IMF, the World Bank and CAFTA-DR.

 The Bretton Woods Agreement: The Conspirator

 The Bretton Woods Agreementis the system for monetary and exchange rate management established on July 1, 1944 at the United Nations Monetary and Financial Conference in Bretton Woods, New Hampshire.
 The agreement pegged currencies to the price of gold and perceived the U.S. dollar as a reserve currency connected to the price of gold.

 From the agreement, emerged the IMF and the World Bank — two global institutions — thus fulfilling the aim of the meeting to ensure a foreign exchange system, promote economic development, and prevent competitive devaluations.